asilx/MultiVarGauss/README.md

 ./scripts/run.sh
 ```

-It generated the file `heatmap.pdf` in the project's root
+It generated the files `heatmap_multivar.pdf` and
+`heatmap_mixture.pdf` in the project's root directory.
+View it with
-directory.
-View it with your favourite PDF viewer.
+your favourite PDF viewer.